uchicago-dsi/compostable-disintegration-analysis/README.md

 **1.1.1 Compiled Results**

-This directory contains processed and raw data used for compiling results:
+This directory contains processed and raw data used for compiling intermediate csv files used for subsequent analysis:

 - **Processed**:
-  - `observation_area.csv`: Contains intermediate data sourced from the 10 trials wrangled to emphasize the sa_resid_% for each item
+  - `observation_area.csv`: Contains intermediate data sourced from 10 experimental trials collected by the CFTP that is wrangled to summarize the surface area residuals sa_resid_% for each item.
-  - `observation_mass.csv`: Contains intermediate data sourced from the 10 trials wrangled to emphasize the mass_resid_% for each item
+  - `observation_mass.csv`: Contains intermediate data sourced from the same 10 experimental trials wrangled to summarize the mass residuals mass_resid_% for each item.
   - `products.csv`: Intermediate table that summarizes all relevant information about items/products, including ID, brand, certifications, and initial weight, among others.

 - **Raw**:
-  - `Compiled Field Results - CFTP Gathered Data.xlsx`: A comprehensive spreadsheet that includes raw data collected from the 5 trials along with details about the items/products tested.
+  - `Compiled Field Results - CFTP Gathered Data.xlsx`: A comprehensive untidy spreadsheet that includes raw data collected from additional 5 trials along with details about the items/products tested.
-  - `observations.csv`: Contains intermediate data sourced from the 10 trials wrangled to show sa_resid_% and mass_resid_% for each item tested.

 **1.1.2 Finalized Datasets**